Mat-thieu/Corleone/README.md

 All modern/mobile browsers + IE 10 and up (Added a polyfill for Object.assign())

 ## Todo
+- Find a different solution for data-don-inject (an efficient solution also)
+- Figure in-DOM looping
+- Make a Todo list
 - Absolute buttloads, but I'll get there